Audience menu for:

 Programs and Courses menu:

-Incoming, current, and transfer students in declared STEM programs may be eligible to apply for 2020 S-STEM Scholarships.
-These scholarships enable qualified students to start their careers with experience, opportunity, and a lot less debt.
+Students in declared STEM programs may be eligible to apply for 2020 S-STEM Scholarships.
+These scholarships enable qualified students to start their careers with experience, opportunity, and significantly less debt.

 Students selected as S-STEM scholarship recipients must agree to participate in the HI-StEM program activities and agree to respond to any survey administered during the program and post-graduation.
 Program activities include a welcome orientation, faculty mentor meetings, special topic seminars and field trips, a winter retreat and workshop, and an annual scholarship reception.
 Students will have an opportunity to participate in semester long or summer research experience and to attend STEM conferences both locally and nationally.